 A Will may also provide for the nominations of fiduciaries (Executors, Trustees, Custodians, Guardians for Minors and Incapacitated Adults).
 The powers of an Executor to administer a Will are derived from three sources: Pennsylvania Code, the decedent’s Will, and by order of the Orphans’ Court.
-Because the Pennsylvania statutory law granting Executors the power to administer an estate is limited, a well-drafted Will should set forth additional provisions to administer a decedent’s Will otherwise, the Executor will need to seek permission through the Orphans’ Court.
+Because of the Pennsylvania statutory law granting Executors the power to administer an estate is limited, a well-drafted Will should set forth additional provisions to administer a decedent’s Will otherwise, the Executor will need to seek permission through the Orphans’ Court.

 To be valid in Pennsylvania, a Will must meet the following statutory requirements: